 Cucumber Mosaic Virus (CMV)

 This disease causes the cucumber fruit to turn pale and bumpy and the leaves to be mottled with yellow spots.
-The disease is spread by aphids and can contaminate tomatoes and pepper as well as cucumbers so get rid of any diseased plants as soon as you notice symptoms.
+The disease is spread by aphids and can contaminate tomatoes and peppers as well as cucumbers so get rid of any diseased plants as soon as you notice symptoms.

 Fortunately, CMV does not pass to the seeds or remain in the soil.
 Using floating row covers can minimize the risk of the disease, but they need to be removed when the plant starts to bloom to allow for pollination.